Dionysus: Modern film and performance art

-Walt Disney depicted Bacchus in the "Pastoral" segment of the animated film Fantasia, as a Silenus-like character.
 In 1969, an adaption of The Bacchae was performed, called Dionysus in '69.
 A film was made of the same performance.
 The production was notable for involving audience participation, nudity, and theatrical innovations.

-In 1974, Stephen Sondheim and Burt Shevelove adapted Aristophanes' comedy The Frogs into a modern musical, which hit broadway in 2004 and was revived in London in 2017.
+In 1974, Stephen Sondheim and Burt Shevelove adapted Aristophanes's comedy The Frogs into a modern musical, which hit broadway in 2004 and was revived in London in 2017.
 The musical keeps the descent of Dionysus into Hades to bring back a playwright; however, the playwrights are updated to modern times, and Dionysus is forced to choose between George Bernard Shaw and William Shakespeare.